yairEO/validator/README.md

 ```

 First, obviously, there is a Form element with the novalidate attribute to make sure to disable the native HTML5 validations (which currently suck). proceeding it there is a Fieldset element which is not a must, but acts as a “binding” box for a group of fields that are under the same “category”.
 For bigger forms there are many times field groups that are visually separated from each other for example.
 Now, we treat every form field element the user interacts with, whatsoever, as an “field”, and therefor these “fields” will be wraped with `<div class='field'>`.
 This isolation gives great powers.
-Next, inside an field, there will typically be an input or select or something of the sort, so they are put inside a `<label>` element, to get rid of the (annoying) for attribute, on the label (which also require us to give an ID to the form field element), and now when a user clicks on the label, the field will get focused. great.
+Next, inside a field, there will typically be an input or select or something of the sort, so they are put inside a `<label>` element, to get rid of the (annoying) for attribute, on the label (which also requires us to give an ID to the form field element), and now when a user clicks on the label, the field will get focused.
+Great.
 Going back to the label’s text itself, we wrap it with a `<span>` to have control over it’s style.

 The whole approach here is to define each form field (input, select, whatever) as much as possible with HTML5 attributes and also with custom attributes.